How Can I Tell if My Homes Air Quality is Bad?

-If you’re unsure whether your Zelienople residence has poor indoor air quality (IAQ), it likely does.
+If you’re questioning whether your Zelienople home has bad indoor air quality (IAQ), it likely does.

-We spend a lot of time inside.
-As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside houses may be 2–5 times more contaminated than outdoors, which may lead to long-term health problems.
+We are indoors a lot.
+In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times more polluted than outdoors, which could create long-term health problems.

-We’ve compiled a list of the most frequent sources of bad IAQ, the problems they create and how you can fix these indoor air pollutants.
-If you’re troubled by the air inside your residence, we advise consulting with a professional like Knoechel Heating Company about which options are a good fit for your house.
+We’ve put together a list of the most ordinary causes of bad IAQ, the problems they create and how you can take care of these indoor air pollutants.
+If you’re troubled by the air inside your house, we recommend chatting with a specialist like Knoechel Heating about which options are a good fit for your house.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes released by common household products.
+Volatile organic compounds, or VOCs, are chemicals released by everyday household items.

 They’re found in paint and stains along with: